|Save Jean Klock Park

 butcher shop mentality Harbor Shores moved in and carved up everything in its path

-including enormous areas of parkland outside of the golf course conversion areas.
+enormous areas of parkland outside of the golf course conversion including .

 endangered rose pink, emanated the sickening smell of massive plant-life carnage.

 Despite the pending State and Federal lawsuits that were in effect at the time, the

 developers moved forward and made their permanent and fatal mark on Jean Klock